 10 April 2017

 IT outsourcing is not a new business strategy, but its use has been increasing across the globe in the past few years.
-While some companies rely on a single service provider for all their IT requirements, others opt for multi-sourcing – the practice of using multiple vendors to manage different IT functions – or turn to a hybrid model which combines elements of IT outsourcing with an internal IT team.
+Some companies rely on a single service provider for all their IT requirements, others opt for multi-sourcing – the practice of using multiple vendors to manage different IT functions.
+Alternatively is the hybrid model which combines elements of IT outsourcing with an internal IT team.

 There is no one right way when it comes to IT outsourcing, you will need to take time and do the research to discover which option works best for your company and delivers the greatest value.
 Having an understanding of IT outsourcing and exactly what service the provider will be delivering can make or break an outsourcing arrangement.

 When you are discussing your requirements with an IT outsourcing provider keep these nine tips in mind to ensure your arrangement is a success.

 Understand exactly what your company wants to achieve by outsourcing its IT requirement.
 Are they looking to optimise spend, gain access to additional expertise, provide extra support for the internal team?
 Senior management must agree on this before you even begin to meet with any IT outsourcing companies.